Welcome to day 22 of the zero waste challenge. Today it’s getting hairy.

 A small step is all it takes to create some momentum.
 Today, start and get yourself a safety razor made from metal.
 They last for ages to come, are stylish, and make for a great shave.

-Since I have moved over to the double-edged safety razor and my wife too, I have no complaints.
-This thing is sharp as hell, and we bought some blades that are going to last us for a decade to come.
+Since I have moved over to the double-edged safety razor and my wife, I have no complaints.
+This thing is sharp as hell, and we bought some blades that will last us for a decade to come.
 Cheap as well.

 While the razor itself might cost a bit more than your $15 supermarket Gillette.
 It will pay off in the long run.
 The refill blades are $6 for 100 compared to $20 for 15.